mbbu/Galaxy-training-workshop/README.md

 •	Introduction to HPC and best practices for using the HPC
 •	Introduction to Galaxy
 •	Analysing 16s data on Galaxy

+Application Open: **6th June 2022**
+Application Deadline: **10th June 2022**
+Kindly fill in the attached form to express your interest.